 If you just built or bought a powerful new PC, Battlefield 5 should run smoothly on your rig.
-On the flip side, if your rig’s hardware is getting old, there’s a chance you won’t meet the Battlefield 5 spec requirements.
+On the flip side, if your rig’s hardware is getting old, there’s a chance your computer won’t meet Battlefield 5’s spec requirements.

 When Battlefield 5 launches this fall it will do so on the Xbox One, PlayStation 4, and Windows PC.
 EA hasn’t confirmed a release on Nintendo Switch.

-If you plan on buying the game on Xbox One or PlayStation 4, you might encounter bugs and performance problems, but the game will be playable.
+If you plan on buying the game on Xbox One or PlayStation 4, you’ll probably bugs and performance problems, but the game will be playable.
 If you plan on buying Battlefield 5 for Windows PC, you’ll need to make sure your computer is capable of running the game.

 Here’s everything we know so far about the Battlefield 5 PC specs and what you need to do before you pre-order a copy of the game.

 Battlefield 5 PC Requirements

 EA posted early Battlefield 5 PC requirements including recommended graphic cards from AMD and NVIDIA and required versions of Windows.
 They looked like this:

 - OS: 64-bit Windows 7, Windows 8.1 and Windows 10

 - Graphics card (AMD): AMD Radeon HD 7850 2GB